Donald Hall: Marriage to Jane Kenyon

+Writing career

+Hall published fifteen books of poetry.
+Two of these—The One Day (1988) and Old and New Poems (1990)—were included by critic Harold Bloom in his list of works constituting the Western Canon.
+Hall's later collections, "generally regarded as the best of his career", included Without (1998), The Painted Bed (2002), and White Apples and the Taste of Stone (2006).
+His recurring themes in poetry were New England rural living, baseball, and how work brings meaning to ordinary life.
+He was considered a master both of received forms and free verse, and a champion of the art of revision, for whom poetry is a craft, not merely a mode of self-expression.

-When not working on poems, he turned his hand to reviews, criticism, textbooks, sports journalism, memoirs, biographies, children's stories, and plays.
-He also devoted a lot of time to editing: between 1983 and 1996 he oversaw publication of more than sixty titles for the University of Michigan Press alone.
-He was for five years Poet Laureate of his home state, New Hampshire (1984–89), and among the many other honours and awards to have come his way were: the Lamont Poetry Prize for Exiles and Marriages (1955), the Edna St Vincent Millay Award (1956), two Guggenheim Fellowships (1963–64, 1972–73), inclusion on the Horn Book Honour List (1986), the Sarah Josepha Hale Award (1983), the Lenore Marshall Poetry Prize (1987), the National Book Critics Circle Award for Poetry (1988), the NBCC Award (1989), the Los Angeles Times Book Prize in poetry (1989), and the Frost Medal (1990).
-He was nominated for the National Book Award on three separate occasions (1956, 1979 and 1993).
+In addition to his poetry collections, Hall wrote children's books (notably Ox-Cart Man, which won the Caldecott Medal), several memoirs (such as String Too Short to be Saved, Life Work, and Unpacking the Boxes), and a number of plays.
+He also turned his hand to reviews, criticism, textbooks, sports journalism, and biographies.
+He devoted substantial time to editing, for example, between 1983 and 1996, he oversaw publication of more than sixty titles for the University of Michigan Press.
+Starting in 1994, he was closely affiliated with the Bennington College's graduate writing program, giving lectures and readings annually.

+Among Hall's many honours and awards were: the Lamont Poetry Prize for Exiles and Marriages (1955), the Edna St Vincent Millay Award (1956), two Guggenheim Fellowships (1963–64, 1972–73), inclusion on the Horn Book Honour List (1986), the Sarah Josepha Hale Award (1983), the Lenore Marshall Poetry Prize (1987), the National Book Critics Circle Award for Poetry (1988), the NBCC Award (1989), the Los Angeles Times Book Prize in poetry (1989), and the Frost Medal (1990).
+He was nominated for the National Book Award on three occasions (1956, 1979 and 1993).
 In 1994, he received the Ruth Lilly Poetry Prize for his lifetime achievement.

-Hall was named the fourteenth U.S. Poet Laureate, succeeding Ted Kooser.
-He served from October 1, 2006, and was succeeded by Charles Simic the following year.
-At the time of his appointment, Hall was profiled in episode of The News Hour with Jim Lehrer which aired on October 16, 2006.
+For five years (1984–89), Hall was Poet Laureate of his home state, New Hampshire.
+He was subsequently appointed the fourteenth U.S. Poet Laureate, succeeding Ted Kooser.
+He began serving on October 1, 2006, and was succeeded the following year by Charles Simic.
+At the time of his appointment, Hall was profiled in an episode of The News Hour with Jim Lehrer which aired on October 16, 2006.
 Hall was awarded the 2010 National Medal of Arts by President Barack Obama.

 Hall's penultimate work is a 2018 recording of an eleven-song cycle on the topic of mortality, entitled "Mortality Mansions: Songs of Love and Loss After 60."
-The poems are by Hall and are read by the author, the music is by Grammy Award-winning composer Herschel Garfein.
+The poems/songs are written and read by Hall; the music is by Grammy Award-winning composer Herschel Garfein.

 His last book A Carnival of Losses: Essays Nearing Ninety was published on July 10, 2018.

 Film

-Donald Hall was the subject of a short documentary by Paul Szynol called Quiet Hours.
+Hall was the subject of a short documentary by Paul Szynol called Quiet Hours.
 He also appeared in Ken Burns's 1994 documentary on baseball.